Anthony-Andrews/STL-Viewer/README.md

-Deprecated due to discord bot requirements.
+Deprecated with the application of Discord application commands.
 If you are still interested in this, please reach out or consider self-hosting it.

 # STL Viewer:
 A Discord bot written in Python and C++ to create previews for STL 3D-Meshes near instantaneously.